HubSpot Workflows vs. n8n: When to Move Beyond the CRM

 Once a firm upgrades to Professional or Enterprise tiers, they gain access to a visual automation builder capable of sending emails, assigning tasks, rotating leads, and updating properties.
 For 60% of standard marketing operations, this is entirely sufficient.

-But as firms scale their operational complexity and begin implementing the strategies detailed in The AI Workforce Playbook, they quickly discover the boundaries of the CRM
+But as firms scale their operational complexity and begin implementing the strategies detailed in The AI Workforce Playbook, they quickly discover the boundaries of the CRM.
+When does a firm outgrow HubSpot Workflows?
+When do they need a dedicated automation orchestrator like n8n?

 Here is a technical comparison for revenue operations and IT leaders navigating this transition.